Who Was Hermann Weyl?

 Emily Dickinson

 Hermann Klaus Hugo Weyl (1885-1955).
 German mathematical physicist.
 In 1918, proposed an early form of gauge symmetry in an attempt to unify electrodynamics and gravitation.
-Subsequently applied a similar approach to quantum physics and discovered what is today considered one of the most profound and beautiful concepts in modern physics ― the principle of gauge invariance.
+Subsequently applied a similar approach to quantum physics and discovered what is today considered one of the most profound and beautiful concepts in modern physics -- the principle of gauge invariance.

-Shortly after Einstein announced his theory of general relativity (gravitation) in November 1915, Weyl began an intensive study of the theory's mathematics and began publishing related scientific papers dealing with its physical applications.
+Shortly after Einstein announced his theory of general relativity (gravitation) in November 1915, Weyl began an intensive study of the theory's mathematics and was soon publishing related scientific papers dealing with its physical applications.
 In 1918 Weyl published his book Raum-Zeit-Materie (Space-Time-Matter), which provided the first fully comprehensive analysis of the geometric aspects of the theory and its relationship with spacetime physics.
 One of the topics covered in the book was Weyl's idea that gravity and electromagnetism might both be derivable from a generalization of Riemannian geometry, the mathematical basis from which Einstein had developed his relativity theory.
 Weyl's idea was based on a new mathematical symmetry that he called gauge invariance.

 But Gravitation is not an easy read, and I had to look for more introductory texts.
 I soon came across Adler/Bazin/Schiffer's Introduction to General Relativity, which besides being easier had a chapter on unified field theory, including Weyl's 1918 theory of the combined gravitational-electromagnetic field.
 For whatever reason, the theory's mathematical beauty absolutely fascinated me.
 I had known about local and global phase invariance from my studies of quantum mechanics, but I was not aware that Weyl's theory was the origin of this powerful symmetry principle in quantum physics.